What Functions Can Graph Neural Networks Generate?: Main Results

 holds if and only if there exists a permutation $\pi \in S_n$ such that $(v_1',\ldots,v_n') = (v_{\pi(1)},\ldots,v_{\pi(n)})$.
 For fixed $m$ and $n$, the class of all such functions is denoted by $\Psi_{m,n}$.
 Moreover, we refer to $p$, the dimension of the co-domain of the function $\psi$ as $p({\psi})$. \end{definition}

-The function $\psi$ aims to generate an algebraic form for a multiset of vectors.
-The term ``multiset" refers to a generalisation of a set in which repetition of elements is permitted.
-The name multiset-equivalent function for $\psi$ in \cref{def: cef}, relates to the fact that the summation of $\psi$ over a sequence of vectors preserves all the data up to a permutation and thus, this sum is equivalent to the ``multiset" of them.
-It is not trivial to find a MEF.
-For instance, note that the identity function (which leads to $\sum_{i=1}^n v_i = \sum_{i=1}^n v_i'$) is not a MEF for $n>1$.
+The summation of the function $\psi$ aims to generate an algebraic form for a multiset of vectors.
+Previous works \cite{zaheer2017deepset,xu2018how} developed ideas to translate multisets to functional forms.
+However, the approaches in these works cannot translate a multiset of ``vectors'' of arbitrary dimension to an algebraic summation which is required by \cref{def: cef}.
+In \cref{prop: cef}, we introduce candidate multiset-equivalent functions for every $m$ and $n$ to ensure that the existence of such functions and provide a constructive framework for the proofs in this paper.
+The term ``multise'' in MEF refers to a generalisation of a set in which repetition of elements is permitted (see \cref{app: notation} for a formal definition of a multiset).
+The name multiset-equivalent function for $\psi$ in \cref{def: cef}, relates to the fact that the summation of $\psi$ over a sequence of vectors preserves all the data up to a permutation and thus this sum is equivalent to the ``multiset'' of data.
+It is not trivial to find an MEF.
+For instance, note that the identity function (which leads to $\sum_{i=1}^n v_i = \sum_{i=1}^n v_i'$) is not an MEF for $n>1$.
 This is because when $m=1$ and $n=2$, we have $2+5=3+4$ but $(2,5)$ is not a permutation of $(3,4)$.
-The function $\psi$ is basically a tool to ``translate" multiset of vectors to algebraic summations of them.
 A natural question here is whether such function exists at all.
 The following proposition introduces candidate elements of $\Psi_{m,n}$ for all positive integers $n$ and $m$.

 \begin{proposition} The followings are specific constructions of MEFs for (i) $m=1$, and (ii) $m > 1$: \begin{enumerate}[(i)] \item Consider the function $\psi:\R \to \R^{n}$ such that for $v\in \R$, $\psi(v) = (v, v^2, \ldots, v^n)$.
 Then $\psi\in \Psi_{1,n}$.
 Moreover, note that $p(\psi)=n$. \item Let $m>1$ and consider $v = (v_1,\ldots,v_m)\in \R^m$.
-Define $\psi(v)=\psi(v_1, \cdots, v_m)$ to be an $n\times m \times m$ array (tensor) with real elements such that for every $\ell\in [n]$ and $r,s\in[m]$ with $r<s$
+Define $\psi(v)=\psi(v_1, \cdots, v_m)$ to be an $n\times m \times m$ array (tensor) with real elements such that for every $\ell\in [n]$ and $r,s\in[m]$ with $r<s$: